Srija616/translatePoshanTracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The project scrapes the data from [PoshanTracker] (https://www.poshantracker.in/) website to create a parallel dataset of English-Indic language format.
-The Indic language data is then translated to English using two different models - [indicTrans] () and [Helsinki] ().
+The Indic language data is then translated to English using two different models - [indicTrans] (https://github.com/AI4Bharat/indicTrans) and [helsinki-nlp/opus-mt-mul-en ] (helsinki-nlp/opus-mt-mul-en ).
 Finally, the BLEU scores and CHRF scores are calculated.

 Here is a list of all webpages scraped:
 |No. | Webpage  |